ErickWendel/nodered-knex-connection/README.md

 # Knext Nodered Connection

-This Node-RED custom node provides a Knex instance for PostgreSQL connections using ESM.
+This Node-RED custom node provides a Knex instance for DB connections. (currently only working with Postgres)

 ## Configuration